 New to smoking meat?
 Check out my guide to the best meats for smoking.

 One of oak’s strengths is that it produces a smokey flavor that matches wonderfully with beef brisket.
 It's long been a popular wood choice, partly owing it to it being one of the easiest types of wood to use on a smoker.

 One of the reasons for this is that it has a long potential burning time, meaning that you don’t need to tend to or babysit it as much as you would for other types of wood.
 Not only this, but it has a flavor profile that’s far more subtle than other popular kinds of wood, like hickory or mesquite.
 This means that you can match with it other types of wood to produce a more fully rounded taste.

 My pick: Smoak Firewood Cooking Wood Logs

-The wood logs are large.
+These logs are large.
 This isn’t a problem if you’re using oak as your primary smoking fuel, but if you’re hoping to use it as a secondary flavoring wood then you ought to consider something else.
 I don’t consider this a big loss however, as oak is a far better primary fuel than it is secondary.

 Hickory remains one of the world’s most popular types of wood for smoking and barbecue, mainly due to its beautiful nutty flavor.
 It’s available almost everywhere, so in the case of brisket it makes for an excellent fallback option if you can’t find anything else.
 That said, it’s still an excellent choice.

-However if you're planning to smoke your brisket hot and fast, and only for around 2-3 hours then a blend of hickory and oak is a great way to go.
+If you're planning to smoke your brisket hot and fast, and only for around 2-3 hours then a blend of hickory and oak is a great way to go.